b97pla/arteria-delivery/README.md

 Arteria delivery
 =================

 A self contained (Tornado) REST service that performs deliveries.
+Written for Python 3.6 or higher.

 Trying it out
 -------------